onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The nation that adopts this system/paradigm first will inherit the earth the first

+intellectual legitimacy, authority

+it will afect everything! - "will will affect ..." - "EVERYTHING!"

+pagerank 2.0 - source rank - who and how determines the weights?

 Is interest rate a fundamental parameter?
 No!
 Its the paradigm, stupid!